French and Francophone Studies

 The Francophone Studies Major

 A Francophone Studies Major provides students with an interdisciplinary approach to the intellectual and cultural history of French-speaking countries by combining courses in French language and literature with courses from fields such as art, economics, history, and political science.
 Specifically, the program seeks to broaden the students' understanding of contemporary as well as historical issues related to Francophone cultures.

 The program is partially self-designed with the help of a faculty advisor to ensure a coherent sequence of study, including study abroad.
 Majors in Francophone studies are required to take ten course units.
 A minimum of six courses above French 105 must be earned within the French section of the Department of Modern Languages and Literatures.
-Of these six courses, the following five are required: 210 or 215 and 225, 241 and 250.
+Of these six courses, the following three are required: 110 (unless student tests out), 210, 215 and two of the following courses 225, 241 and 260.

 After completing any course at the 200-level, students may no longer take 100-level courses in French.
-A minimum of one 300-level course in French must be taken at the college in the senior year.
+A minimum of one 300-level course 350, 353, or 3xx in French must be taken at the college in the senior year.